stefanoverna/graphql8/guides/schema/lazy_execution.md

 The example above is simple and has some shortcomings.
 Consider the following gems for a robust solution to batched resolution:

-* [`graphql-batch`](https://github.com/shopify/graphql-batch) provides a powerful, flexible toolkit for lazy resolution with GraphQL.
+* [`graphql-batch`](https://github.com/shopify/graphql-batch) provides a powerful, flexible toolkit for lazy resolution with GraphQL8.
 * [`dataloader`](https://github.com/sheerun/dataloader) is more general promise-based utility for batching queries within the same thread.
-* [`batch-loader`](https://github.com/exAspArk/batch-loader) works with any Ruby code including GraphQL, no extra dependencies or primitives.
+* [`batch-loader`](https://github.com/exAspArk/batch-loader) works with any Ruby code including GraphQL8, no extra dependencies or primitives.